xirkle/breedsystems/README.md

 ----------------

 BreedSystems is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+- subsidy halves in 4,000,000 blocks
- - ~84 million total coins
+- 1,560,000,000 billion total coins
+- coinbase maturity	21 blocks
+- target spacing	720 minutes
+- target timespan	12960 minutes
+- transaction confirmations	3 blocks
+- 195 coins per block

 The rest is the same as Bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the BreedSystems client sofware, see http://www.breedsystems.org.
+For more information, as well as an immediately useable, binary version of the BreedSystems client sofware, see http://breed.systems

 License
 -------